ahmetbekcan/CASY/README.md

 Install dependencies and run the app using the following commands:
 1. Clone the project.
-2. Delete available database from "Database/app_data.db" for testing purposes.
-3. Install the required libraries:
+2. Install the required libraries:
    pip install -r requirements.txt
-4. Create an access token in Hugging Face.
+3. Create an access token in Hugging Face.
-5. Authenitcate with Hugging Face using "huggingface-cli login" command, and enter your Hugging Face token.
+4. Authenitcate with Hugging Face using "huggingface-cli login" command, and enter your Hugging Face token.
-6. Run the app:
+5. Run the app:
    streamlit run app.py

 ## 🧩 Core Features